How do I choose which classes to take?

 - If you choose to stay in the higher level class and the material is beyond your current level, please adopt the role of “passive observer.”
 Please allow those attendees at the intended level to ask the questions.

-- Our instructors must prepare for a class of unknown size and abilities and deliver their information in a limited time.
+Our instructors must prepare for a class of unknown size and abilities and deliver their information in a limited time.
 Please be quiet and courteous at all times, for their benefit and for that of fellow attendees.
-Ask questions when called for or otherwise however the instructor indicates.